 Inspection process

 As has been the case for a number of years, we use the Scottish Fire and Rescue Framework, as a guide to how we measure the effectiveness of the Service.
-The Framework has recently been revised and the 2022 edition will continue to guide our approach to inspection.
+The Framework was last revised in 2022 and the current edition has influenced our approach to inspection.

 The Framework defines priorities for the Service covering the following specific areas.